 ...and the revolution is alive and well: More women are committing to a serious self-care practice than ever before.
 And better yet, just about every woman I talk to is on a healing path centered around resolving past trauma.
 Some are motivated by physical ailments that resist treatment; others notice a general lack of joy in their lives and refuse to settle for an accelerated decline.

 As women, we often underestimate our need for healing.
-We've internalized the minute-by-minute adjustments that we make in order to live in a world where our safety is under-prioritized, our rights are up for grabs, and our basic needs are ignored or minimized; managing those accommodations can take up the space we need to assess our actual well-being.
-Our resilience and our proclivity for community provide support, but we may need more targeted approaches in order to heal our deepest wounds.
+We've internalized the minute-by-minute accommodations that we make in order to live in a world where our safety is under-prioritized, our rights are up for grabs, and our basic needs are ignored or minimized.
+Our natural resilience and community connections provide support, but we may need more targeted approaches in order to assess our needs and heal our deepest wounds.

 Statistics indicate that 52% of women over age 18 are unmarried, separated, or divorced.
-Most of the women I know who fit into this category have been unable to attend to their own issues in the midst of their relationship roles; habitual codependency has been a factor.
-Although co-habitational relationships can offer invaluable practice in transforming patterns that come with codependency, some of us require solitude in order to understand and integrate the basic principles of individuation.
-As we grow into sovereignty, we gain a broader vantage point from which we can build relationships of healthy mutuality.
+Many of the women I know who fit into this category were unable to attend to their own issues in the midst of their relationship roles; habitual codependency was a factor.
+Although co-habitational relationships offer invaluable practice in transforming the patterns that come with codependency, solitude may be the path required to understand and integrate fundamental principles of individuation.
+Living alone can lead to a broader foundation from which to build relationships of healthy mutuality.

-It takes courage to recognize and claim our worth.
+It takes courage to recognize and claim our sovereignty.
 Like everything worth pursuing, it's a practice, a work in progress.
-And more and more people are moving in this direction.
-What we see as chaos in the world might simply be the product of a burgeoning awareness of our human potential and the necessity for equal opportunities to actualize it...in other words, re-evolution.
+And more and more people, not just women, are moving in this direction.
+What we see as chaos in the world reflects a burgeoning awareness of our human potential and the demand for equal opportunities to actualize it...in other words, re-evolution.

 Add Comment